 Visiting international scholars and a variety of opportunities to study abroad—for a semester or just a few weeks—enrich students' global perspectives.
 Students can participate in any of nearly 100 clubs and organizations.
 The Student Life Office organizes dances, parties, movie screenings, comedy acts, health and wellness fairs, educational programs, and day trips.
 Business organizations, professional clubs, and honor societies provide students with career preparation opportunities.

-The University's competitive athletics program fields sixteen NCAA Division I teams, and the Colonials have won numerous titles and championships.
-The men's basketball team famously upset the reigning NCAA champion Kentucky Wildcats in the Charles Sewall Center in the first round of the 2013 NIT.
+The University's competitive athletics program fields sixteen NCAA Division I teams, and the Colonials have won numerous titles and championships. .
+Basketball is a particularly strong program; the men were 2015 Northeast Conference champions and won their first round game in the NCAA Tournament, while the women's team won the NEC and advanced to the NCAA Tournament the year before.
 Coach John Banaszak, former Pittsburgh Steeler and three-time Super Bowl winner, leads the football team at Joe Walton Stadium.
-Nationally ranked Division I men's and women's ice hockey teams play at the RMU Island Sports Center, a 32-acre sports and recreation complex with two ice rinks, two multipurpose rinks, an indoor golf driving range, a miniature golf course, a pro shop, and a restaurant and banquet facility.
+Nationally ranked Division I men's and women's ice hockey teams play at the RMU Island Sports Center, a 32-acre sports and recreation complex.
 Students can also participate in a number of club and intramural sports on campus.